Special Educational Needs and Disability Information Report (includes Families First Portal)

 3. We will communicate sensitively, appropriately and effectively with parents, children and young people with SEND, engendering trust, confidence, respect and constructive partnership working through:

-Further information about the provision at our school can be found on our SEN Information report on our website
+Further information about the provision at our school can be found on our SEN Information report details of which can be found below.

 What is the Families First Portal?